Device Specific Settings

 - Make and model of the phone.

 Based on these and other similar factors, Android and iOS might decide to terminate Ethica in order to free space for other more important apps.
 This in turn leads to incomplete data for your study.

 Not all data sources generate the same size of data.
-For example, the pedometer generates a record every time a step is being captured, or GPS generates less than 50 records once every 5 minutes (a cycle).
-But some data sources such as Accelerometer, Gyroscope, Magnetometer, and other software- or hardware-based motion sensors generate thousands of records per cycle.
+For example, the pedometer generates a record every time a step is captured, or GPS generates less than 50 records once every 5 minutes (a cycle).
+However, some data sources such as Accelerometer, Gyroscope, Magnetometer, and other software- or hardware-based motion sensors generate thousands of records per cycle.
 Using such data sources in your study can increase the chance of the app being terminated.

 Even if you have to collect raw motion-sensor data, you probably need either the raw data from hardware (i.e. accelerometer, magnetometer, and gyroscope) or software-based sensors (i.e. linear acceleration, gravity, and orientation).
-Collecting all these sensors is almost always unnecessary as the software-based sensors can be derived from the raw data from hardware.
+Collecting all these sensors is almost always unnecessary as the software-based sensors can be derived from the raw data from the hardware.

 iOS is very strict on applications that perform background activity.
 In the App Store's App Review guidelines, Apple has defined a few categories, and only apps in those categories are allowed to perform any background activity.
 Unfortunately, research applications are not one of those categories, though location-aware applications are.
 In other words, while an application is actively using GPS, it can remain alive in the background and perform other tasks as well.

 Ethica uses the category of "GPS-based apps" to remain active while not being visible.
 That means it requires actively using GPS in order to perform any task in the background.
 Therefore, if your study uses continuous monitoring of data sources, whether including GPS or not, Ethica will ask the participant for GPS permission: